parthsarkar17/tentative-coconut/paper-blogpost/post.md

 - $\phi$, the frequency of collection
 - $\mu$, the mutation overhead
-- $\tau$, the total time overhead for an entire program Using these quantities, the authors are able to compare the hybrid collectors they developed.
+- $\tau$, the total time overhead for an entire program

+Notably, the authors mention that these quantities represent "real costs with implied coefficients", as opposed to idealized big-Oh notation.
+Using these quantities, the authors are able to compare the hybrid collectors they developed.

 # Merits